Authentic hummus recipe can be made in a jiffy if you have the garbanzo beans ready cooked; up your vegetable protein with this lovely side dish.

 Hummus for manganese is just one more reason why we should regularly make and enjoy this wonderful food.

 What are phytochemical foods, and what dainties are they found in?
-You guessed it; your authentic hummus recipe is rich in them.
+You guessed it; your authentic hummus recipe is rich in them; just the flavonoids make them worth the emphasis in the prevention of disease and promotion of health.

 There's little point in cooking only enough chickpeas for just one helping of your authentic hummus recipe.
 I pressure cook a kilo; then freezing chickpeas is a cinch, and you have a ready supply of my favourite legume.